NeilGo/azure-content/articles/virtual-machines/virtual-machines-windows-troubleshoot-rdp-connection.md

 - If your user account is local to the VM, check if the VM name is spelled correctly.
 - If the account is on Active Directory domain, check the spelling of the domain name.
+- If the account is a Microsoft Account (LiveID, Outlook.com, Passport.net, etc.) and the VM is Windows 10 MSDN image or supports native logins with a "Microsoft account" then you may have to make the following changes:
+	- 1st: Login with a local Account account that has administrator access [ComputerName\Username as indicated  above]
+	- 2nd: Uncheck "Allow connections only from computers running Remote Desktop with Network Level Authentication (recommended)", which is typically found in the control pannel under "system properties"
+	- 3rd: Find the downloaded *.RDP file that you use to connect to the virtual machine, right-click and choose "Open with" and scroll down to find Notepad.
+[Make sure "Always use this app to open" is NOT checked
+	- 4th: The RDP file is now open in Notepad.
+Look for the line that has "prompt for credentials:i:1" and replace with #enablecredsspsupport:i:0".
+Save the change.
+	- 5th: Now doubleclick the modifed RDP file, and you should be able to connect to the remote desktop's actual login screen.
+At this point you can now type the email address of your Microsoft Account such as "testuser7717@outlook.com" and the password.
+The system will churn for a few minutes (2-7 depending on the size of your Azure VM).
+	- 6th: Once you are presented with the windows desktop for your Microsoft Account on the Azure VM.
+Perform a sign-out.
+	- 7th: Go back to the RDP file with Notepad, and reverse the change, replacing "enablecredsspsupport:i:0" with "prompt for credentials:i:1"
+	- 8th: Remote to the Azure VM with your local account that has administrator rights, go back to control pannel "system settings" and re-enable the checkbox for "Allow connections only from computers running Remote Desktop with Network Level Authentiation (recommended)".
+	- 9th: Sign out as your local administrator and relaunch Remote Desktop, and you should now be able to login with your Microsoft Account!
 - If it is an Active Directory domain account and the domain name is spelled correctly, verify that a domain controller is available in that domain.
 This can be a common issue in an Azure virtual network that contains domain controllers, in which a domain controller computer is not started.
 As a workaround, you can use a local administrator account instead of a domain account.

 <a id="wincred"></a>